-Then there are adaptations caused by acute injury.
-While your tissues are healing, you avoid using that area.
+There are also adaptations caused by acute injury.
+While your tissues are healing you avoid using that area.
 The brain literally prunes off the messages to fire those muscles, creating what is known as ‘sensory-motor amnesia.’
 Neural pathways then reroute to use compensators, reinforcing them so that they can literally take over the function for the injured area, making it almost impossible to fire the forgotten, and therefore weakened, muscles.

 Then you go to work out.
 Or simply reach for a cabinet door.
 Or fall asleep on the couch.
-Or throw a baseball to your son after a long hiatus.
+Or throw a ball to your kid after a long hiatus.
 And you mysteriously throw your shoulder or lower back out, or get a crick in your neck.
 It doesn’t make sense; this one simple act and you’re incapacitated!

-What has happened is that you have created a body that is ideal for sitting, typing and slouching in a chair, or one that has adapted to an injury.
-So you literally ‘bust through,’ or injure this structure of connective tissue support, aka fascia, when you do something other than the activity that your body has adapted itself to.
+What’s happened is that you have created a body that is ideal for sitting, typing and slouching in a chair, or one that has adapted to an injury.
+So you literally ‘bust through’ or injure this structure of connective tissue support, aka fascia, when you do something other than the activity that your body has adapted itself to.